narendramishra91/Sorting-Algorithms/README.md

 # sorting-algorithms
- you can create an object of the sortArray class which takes list as an argument and then can call the following methods for different algorithms.
+ Create an object of the sortArray class which takes list as an argument and then can call the following methods for different algorithms.

   1. <b>object.heapSort():</b><br>
      Takes no argument and returns the sorted list